gngrninja/PSElvUI/README.md

 Invoke-ElvUICheck -OnlyCheck
 ```

-Check for update/update if available, or install of not found:
+Check for update/update if available, or install if not found:
 ```powershell
 Invoke-ElvUICheck -InstallIfDoesntExist
 ```